Simple product and locally o-minimal theories: NIP and distal theories

 \section{NIP and distal theories}

-We now demonstrate that the theory of simple product of the theories $T_1$ and $T_2$ is NIP if and only if both $T_1$ and $T_2$ are NIP.
+We now demonstrate that the theory of simple products of the theories $T_1$ and $T_2$ is NIP if and only if both $T_1$ and $T_2$ are NIP.
 We first review the definition of NIP theory.

 \begin{definition}\cite{S} Let $T$ be a complete theory with infinite model and $L$ be its language.
 An $L$-formula $\phi(\overline{x};\overline{y})$ has IP (the independence property) if there are $\{\overline{a}_i\;|\;i < \omega\}$ and $\{\overline{b}_I\;|\; I \subset \omega\}$ such that